 We not only got to watch him get bigger, but we also got to watch him learn how to trust.
 It took several days and hours of working with him, but he finally realized that hugs and kisses are normal.
 He learned not to straighten his back and pull to the right side each time we picked him up.
 I absolutely melted the first time he rested his head on my chest and fell asleep without a fight.
 At that moment, he finally accepted my love.
 He finally understood what it meant for someone to meet his every need right away.

-Deep down we all knew how hard it would have been if we ever had to say goodbye, but we trusted the Lord to do what is best for our precious little guy.
-He’s the only one who knows what he needs!
+Deep down we all knew how hard it would be to say goodbye, but we trusted the Lord.
+He’s the only one who knows what AJ needs!
 He’s the only one who knows where he belongs.

 We are glad that God is in control of such life changing decisions.
 We could have never made such an important decision for our little guy or our family.